viamrobotics/docs/docs/services/vision/segmentation.md

 Radius clustering is a segmenter that identifies well separated objects above a flat plane.
 It first identifies the biggest plane in the scene, eliminates all points below that plane, and begins clustering points above that plane based on how near they are to each other.
-It is slower than other segmenters and can take up to 30s to segment a scene.
+It is slower than other segmenters and can take up to 30 seconds to segment a scene.

 ``` json {class="line-numbers linkable-line-numbers"}
 {